joji-harada/js-struc-alg/README.md

 # js-struc-alg
- Data structures and algorithms in JS
- For my own benefit.
-Practice for interviews.
+ Reviewing data structures and algorithms in JS by recreating them for my own benefit.
+Mainly as practice for future interviews.